tpasson/sw-go-logger-lib/README.md

 logger.Entry(container)
 ```

-The `Container` struct contains the necessary information for the log entry, including pre-text, ID, source, information, data, error message, processing time, HTTP request (optional), and processed data.
-You can customize the values based on your specific use case.
+The `Container` struct contains the necessary information for the log entry.

 The log message will be printed according to the severity level set during the logger creation.
 If the severity is set to `NONE`, the message will be ignored.

 ### Log Output
-The log output will be printed to the console or standard output, depending on the severity level:
+The log output will be printed to the standard output, file or both.

-* If the severity is set to PRODUCTION, the log message will be printed using the log.Println function.
-* If the severity is set to DEBUG, the log message will be printed using the log.Println function, and additional details such as the processed data and request body will be logged in JSON format.

 ## Contributing
 Contributions to the logger package are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.